codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 %}

 #### Ingress-based hybrid runtime architecture
 For ingress-based runtimes in hybrid installation environments, the Codefresh Runtime is located on the customer's K8s cluster, and managed by the customer.
-An Ingress Controller controls communication between ethe Code from the customer's organizational systems, Codefresh and Git clients, and fro
+An Ingress Controller controls communication between the client cluster and other systems.